AFakhriddinov/Hello-World-Microverse-Week1/README.md

 Clone this repository to your desired folder:

 ```sh
   cd my-folder
   git clone https://github.com/AFakhriddinov/Hello-World-Microverse-Week1
 ```

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- AUTHORS -->

 ## 👥 Authors <a name="authors"></a>

-> Mention all of the collaborators of this project.

 👤 **Abdul-Aziz Fakhriddinov**